claudiospizzi/mqtt2mystrom/README.md

 ```

 Alternatively, the module can be executed as a docker container.
 Use the
-following Dockerfile to build a container injecting the config file.
+following Dockerfile to build a container by injecting the config file.

 ```dockerfile
 FROM node:alpine